cambridge-collection/spacefinder-2/admin/instructions.md

 When you visit the page, it will ask you to login.
 You can do so by clicking on the **Login with GitHub button**.

-If you aren’t already logged into Github, it will open a window containing a GitHub login prompt.
-After entering your details, it will take you to the main administration interface.
-If your browser already happens to be logged into Github, it should immediately redirect you to the administration interface.
+If you are logged into Github, it should redirect you to the administration interface.
+If you aren’t logged into Github, it will open a window containing a GitHub login prompt before taking you to the administration interface.

 ## The Administration Interface